VMoza/llm-suite/multi-agent/TECHNICAL_DESIGN.md

 - ✅ Prompt processing pipeline
 - ✅ Basic error handling

-### 🚧 Phase 3: Visual Editor (CURRENT FOCUS)
+### 🚧 Phase 3: Visual Editor (IN PROGRESS)
 **Goal**: Create drag-and-drop workflow builder

-#### 3.1 React Flow Integration (NEXT)
+#### ✅ 3.1 React Flow Integration (COMPLETED)
-Build visual workflow editor with:
+- Implemented visual workflow editor using React Flow.
-- ⏳ Drag and drop nodes (LLM providers, input, output)
+- Users can drag and drop nodes (Input, LLM, Output) from a sidebar onto the canvas.
+- Nodes are styled with a custom dark theme for consistency with the app.
+- Nodes can be connected with edges.
+- Sidebar and nav bar are visually integrated and do not overlap.
+- All node types use a single custom node type for consistent appearance.
+- Code: See `src/app/workflow/page.tsx` for the main editor implementation and node logic.
+- Nav bar: See `src/app/layout.tsx` for navigation and dark theme integration.

+**How to verify:**
+- Visit `/workflow` in the running app.
+- Drag Input, LLM, and Output nodes onto the canvas.
+All nodes should look identical (dark background, blue border, white text).
-- ⏳ Connect nodes with edges
+- Connect nodes with edges.
+Move nodes around.
+Sidebar should not overlap nav bar.

+**Where to continue:**
-- ⏳ Basic node configuration panels
+- Next: Implement node configuration panels (click a node to edit its properties, e.g., LLM provider, model, prompt, etc.).
-- ⏳ Save/load workflows
+- Future LLMs should start in `src/app/workflow/page.tsx` and extend the node data/config logic.

 #### 3.2 UI Components (NEXT)
 - ⏳ Node library sidebar